 Cost of a Second Opinion

 The cost of a second opinion varies from person to person depending on the services you would like included.
-Please contact our guest services team to learn more about the service options available and related costs.
+Please contact our care advisor team to learn more about the service options available and related costs.

 What Is Included in a Second Opinion

 Memorial Sloan Kettering’s world-renowned doctors will review the materials you have submitted and provide a medical opinion in the form of a written report.
 You can choose to receive a copy of the report by mail, email, or fax.

 A second opinion does not include direct communication with the doctors who reviewed your information.
 You are welcome to submit specific questions along with your medical information so that these may be addressed as part of the second opinion.
 If you still have questions once you’ve received our report, we recommend you discuss them with your personal doctor.

 Who Should Request a Second Opinion by Mail or Email?